-The role of godly mothers and grandmothers is to communicate their faith in Jesus Christ and pray diligently for their children.
-We are also to tell future generations how God has walked with us and demonstrated His mighty works in our lives.
-God is waiting for us to ask Him for opportunities of how to be a godly influence for our children.
+The role of godly parents and grandparents is to communicate their faith in Jesus Christ and pray diligently for their children.
+We are also to tell future generations how God has walked with us and demonstrated his mighty works in our lives.
+God is waiting for us to ask him for opportunities of how to be a godly influence for our children.
 He has given us the responsibility to set a positive example.
 We do affect our children and grandchildren one way or another, in a positive or negative fashion.

 The Greatest Gift

 We love to give gifts to our children.
 The greatest and most lasting gift we can give them is to be their prayer intercessor, affecting and imprinting their generation with God’s faithfulness.
 The material things we leave our children are temporary; however, our prayers and examples can make a significant impact on them for a lifetime.
 Our greatest blessings will come when we see God answering our prayers in their lives.
 We may die before we see the answers to our prayers, they will not be cancelled when we go to heaven.
 They will outlive us.

 With the pressure on families today, our children need our hugs, reassurance, and wisdom more than ever.
 It is also imperative for us to communicate to our children and grandchildren that we love them and accept them, even though we may not accept their behavior.
 In today’s broken world, Satan’s purpose is to destroy the family.
 It is important that we, as grandparentss, pray God will give the mothers and fathers of our dear children godly wisdom in the monumental task of teaching and guiding our grandchildren in the ways of the Lord.